strider33/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Defined Colors and Their Location:**

      1. Which colors are defined and in which class(s)?
-        > WHITE, GREEN, RED and YELLOW are in the simley class
+        > WHITE, GREEN, RED and YELLOW are in the smiley class
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
         > They are tupls so I assume there not expected to change.
      3. Add the color blue to the appropriate class using the appropriate format and values.